Putin says Charlie Kirk’s ‘disgusting’ murder is proof of a ‘deep rift’ in America

 Elsewhere in his comments on Thursday, the Russian autocrat appeared to swipe back at Trump for describing his country as a “paper tiger” that had been “fighting aimlessly” in Ukraine over the past three years.

-Trump, who had previously insisted that Ukraine should give up land to Moscow in order to come to a peaceful end to the war, recently reversed course and suggested that Kyiv could actually win back all of its territories currently controlled by Russia.
+Trump, who had previously insisted that Ukraine should give up land to Moscow in order to secure a peaceful end to the war, recently reversed course and suggested that Kyiv could actually win back all of its territories currently controlled by Russia.

 The White House has also said that Washington is considering Ukraine’s request to provide the war-torn country with long-range Tomahawk missiles, prompting Putin to warn on Thursday that this would represent a “new stage of escalation.”